Best streaming devices in 2023

 The Roku Streaming Stick 4K is a small, but noteworthy, upgrade over the Streaming Stick Plus it replaces.
 The king stays the king, though, because little changed — and only improvements came with.
 Most notably, we've finally got Dolby Vision on this Roku stick, so your favorite streaming shows will have the right color balance and contrast (provided your TV supports it, too).

-Otherwise, the Roku Streaming Stick 4K is a perfect balance of price and performance, costing $50 and providing snappy navigation and smooth streaming.
-It's got all the apps you could need, too.
-Since Roku is a pretty great platform, the only reasons to consider spending any more are for hard-wired Ethernet (if your living space demands it), which is available in the Roku Ultra and Apple TV 4K.
+The only reasons you might want to consider spending any more might be for a hard-wired Ethernet connection (if your living space demands it), which is available on the Roku Ultra and Apple TV 4K.

 Read our full Roku Streaming Stick 4K review.